davekilian/davekilian.github.com/_posts/2021-02-17-rdma-overview.markdown

 If you've ended up here, you've probably been looking into RDMA, a networking technology popular for building large, high-performance private networks for things like supercomputers or private clouds.
 I've never been able to find a good, straightforward lowdown on RDMA, so here I'm writing one of my own.

 I'm a software developer by trade, so I'll generally stick to software terminology, and explain hardware-related terms and concepts as they come up.
-Like many posts on this blog, one of the reasons I'm writing this is to crystallize my own understanding of the topic; so although I've tried to ensure everything below is true and correct, verify anything you read here before using it to make important decisions :-)
+Like many posts on this blog, one of the reasons I'm writing this is to crystallize my own understanding of the topic; so although I've tried to ensure everything below is true and correct, do verify anything you read here before making important decisions :-)

 ## What is RDMA?

 As 15 seconds on Google will tell you, RDMA stands for "Remote Direct Memory Access."
 That's a mouthful if I've ever heard one!
 Let's unpack this a little.

-To get started, we need to know a thing or two about your computer's hardware internals, and how your code interacts with it.
-Actually, quite a few things.
-Let's get started!
+To get started, we need to know a thing or two about your computer's hardware internals.
+Quite a few things, actually.
+Let's dive in!

 ## Inside Your Computer